 Is social etiquette the same everywhere?

-How does business social etiquette differ from casual social etiquette?
+How does business social etiquette differ from casual etiquette?

 Can social etiquette change over time?